tohanilhan/auto-message-sender-service/README.md

 ```
 ### Scheduler Configuration

-We are using a webhook.site for testing purposes.
-You can change the `WEBHOOK_API_URL` to your own webhook URL.
+We are using webhook.site for testing purposes.
+You have to change the `WEBHOOK_API_URL` to your own webhook URL.

-But please make sure the webhook response is in the correct format shown below.
+> But please make sure the webhook response is in the correct format shown below.
 ```json
 {
   "message": "Accepted",